Aditya012004/portfolio/README.md

 # portfolio
-This isa portfolio website of mine which represent my work in software development.
+This is a portfolio website of mine which represent my work in software development.